Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Technology companies face intensive regulatory scrutiny with significant fine risks:

-Data Minimization: Penalties for collecting excessive personal data or processing data beyond necessary purposes.
+Data Minimization: Penalties for collecting excessive personal data or processing data beyond necessary purposes, underscoring the need for robust GDPR data minimization practices.

 Algorithmic Decision-Making: Increasing enforcement focus on automated processing, profiling, and AI systems affecting individuals.